 NSE Clearing maintains segregation of regulatory departments such as risk management, member registration, compliance, inspection, enforcement, default, investor protection and investor services from other departments.
 As per the SEBI regulations, NSE Clearing adopts a "Chinese Wall" policy which separates the regulatory departments of NSE Clearing from the other departments.
 The employees in the regulatory departments cannot communicate any information concerning regulatory activity to any one in other departments and are physically segregated from them including with respect to access controls.
 The reporting lines of regulatory departments do not overlap with that of non-regulatory departments.
-As per the Procedural norms on Recognitions, Ownership and Governance for Stock Exchanges and Clearing Corporations, the Head of Risk Management also reports to the Risk Management Committee in addition to the managing director.
+The Head of Risk Management also reports to the Risk Management Committee in addition to the Managing Director.
 Further, as per the provisions of regulation 30(2) of the SECC regulations, the Compliance Officer is required to immediately and independently report any non-compliance to SEBI.